PX4/PX4-user_guide/en/simulation/README.md

 # Start JMavSim with iris (default vehicle model)
 make px4_sitl jmavsim

+# Start PX4 with no simulator (i.e. to use your own "custom" simulator)
+make px4_sitl none_iris
 ```

 The simulation can be further configured via environment variables: